syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ## Setting Header content

 Header is a name given to the tile that describes the functionality of the tile.
-The  content of the header can be an image, a text or a control, etc. You can set header to the tile by setting [Header](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.HeaderedContentControl~Header.html) property.THe below example demonstrates a music tile with header as music.
+The  content of the header can be an image, a text or a control, etc. You can set header to the tile by setting [Header](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.HeaderedContentControl~Header.html) property.
+The below example demonstrates a music tile with header as music.

 {% tabs %}
 {% highlight XAML %}